 In recent years, a significant waiting time for an appointment at SEF for the purposes of family reunification has been registered by CPR.
-In the particular case of SEF’s Lisbon regional office, that deals with a significant number of applications, waiting times rose to 7 months in a couple of cases that were assisted by CPR in 2019.
+Difficulties in this regard continued to be observed in 2021.

 Official information on the impacts of the coronavirus pandemic in family reunification procedures is not available.
 According to the observation of CPR, the pandemic impacted family reunification procedures in several manners: